ecarty19/nc/README.md

 # nc
-New to web development and iOS coding
+New to Github,web development, and iOS coding